 Unsurprisingly, the use of independent contractors is on the rise.
 Companies see it as a way to cut costs without cutting vital labor.
 But this also leads to abuse.
 Companies often hire people as independent contractors even when they should technically be employees under the law.
 Of course, misclassifying employees as independent contractors is unlawful and companies can be subject to penalties for doing so.
 But, because most people wont sue, companies usually get away with it.

 Naturally, the increasing use of independent contractors has caused some push back.
 California recently passed a law cracking down on the use of independent contractors.
 Other states are also considering similar laws.
 These laws target workers in the gig economy, such as Uber or Lyft drivers, but will affect other workers as well.

-If you believe that your employer has wrongfully classified you as an independent contractor, contact an employment lawyer today at the Khadder Law Firm for a free initial consultation....
+If you believe you are misclassified as independent contractor, contact the Khadder Law Firm today for a free consultation.

 For more follow us on Twitter and Instagram....